Victorian Railways R class: Oil firing

 R 719 and 748 were converted to oil-firing during the mid-1950s using oil tanks and burner equipment salvaged from the four scrapped S class steam locomotives.
 They performed very well and were favourites among crews for their clean, cinder-free running.
 The reduced maintenance associated with their oil-fired operation meant they also had the highest availability of any of the R class and as such recorded the highest mileages of any of the class.
 However, rising fuel oil costs and the ongoing dieselisation program on the VR precluded any further locomotives from being converted.
 R 743 was in the process of conversion to oil firing as part of a major overhaul in February 1957 when instructions were issued to halt the conversion program and was returned to service as a coal fired locomotive.

+Big-end oil cap

+As of late 1961, three Bendigo-based engines still working passenger services between Bendigo and Swan Hill - R709, R727 and R752 - had the wooden plugs in their big-end lubrication caps removed and replaced with a steel plug, thus requiring crews to remove the whole cap to confirm sufficient oil was present in that part of the mechanism.
+This change was made due to recurring failures caused by a lack of oil, and the change prevented that; each of the three engines were recorded working over three thousand miles per month.